dotnet/AspNetCore.Docs/aspnetcore/tutorials/build-a-blazor-app.md

    [!code-razor[](build-a-blazor-app/samples_snapshot/3.x/ToDo5.razor?highlight=12-13)]

 1. Stop the running program in the command shell.
+Many command shells accept the keyboard command <kbd>Ctrl</kbd>+<kbd>c</kbd> to stop an app.
 Rebuild and run the app with the `dotnet run` command.
 When the **`Add todo`** button is selected, nothing happens because an event handler isn't wired up to the button.

 1. Add an `AddTodo` method to the `Todo` component and register it for button selections using the `@onclick` attribute.
 The `AddTodo` C# method is called when the button is selected: